-Extinction burst can also turn into extinction-induced aggression when the individual increases the extinct behavior or uses a different undesired behavior aggressively to try to get back the lost reinforcement2.
+Extinction burst can also turn into extinction-induced aggression when the individual increases the extinct behavior or uses a different undesired behavior aggressively to try to get back the lost reinforcement3.

 What Influences Resistance to Extinction

 The schedules of reinforcement play a significant role in how resistant a learned behavior is to extinction.
-A continuous schedule reinforces the conditioned response every time while a partial schedule reinforces only some of the times.
+A continuous schedule reinforces the conditioned response every time, while a partial schedule only reinforces some times.

-Behavior acquired under partial reinforcement schedule is more resistant to extinction than action acquired under continuous reinforcement.
-This phenomenon is called the Partial Reinforcement Extinction Effect (PREE)3.
+Behavior acquired under a partial reinforcement schedule is more resistant to extinction than action acquired under continuous reinforcement.
+This phenomenon is called the Partial Reinforcement Extinction Effect (PREE)4.

 One good illustration of the resistance to extinction property is gambling.
 Gambling addiction, especially slot machine addiction, is notoriously hard to extinct.
-When gambling, a gambler wins some of the time, but not all of the time.
-This partial reinforcement significantly increases the resistance to addiction extinction4.
+When gambling, a gambler wins some of the time but not all the time.
+This partial reinforcement significantly increases the resistance to addiction extinction5.

-Let’s say a target behavior is acquired in context A and the extinction process carries out in the same context.
-After extinction completes, meaning an individual doesn’t react to the conditioned stimulus anymore, presenting the conditioned stimulus in another environment may result in the spontaneous recovery of the extinct behavior5.
+Let’s say a target behavior is acquired in context A, and the extinction process occurs in the same context.
+After extinction completes, meaning an individual doesn’t react to the conditioned stimulus anymore, presenting the conditioned stimulus in another environment may result in the spontaneous recovery of the extinct behavior6.

-One way to improve the success of extinction is to perform it in multiple contexts, which increases the chance that cues present at extinction will be present in different settings6.
+One way to improve the success of extinction is to perform it in multiple contexts, which increases the chance that cues present at extinction will be present in different settings7.

 Extinction Doesn’t Erase Previous Learning

-Because of the possibility of spontaneous recovery and dependance on context, psychologists now believe that extinction is not an unlearning process.
-Rather, it is a form of new learning, called extinction learning7.
+Because of the possibility of spontaneous recovery and dependence on context, psychologists now believe that extinction is not an unlearning process.
+Rather, it is a form of new learning called extinction learning8.

-Instead of erasing previous learning, the individual learns a new association between the conditioned stimulus and the lack of unconditioned stimulus8.
+Instead of erasing previous learning, the individual learns a new association between the conditioned stimulus and the lack of unconditioned stimulus9.

 Final Words on Extinction in Psychology

-Extinction is a complicated process in which behavioral and neurological responses are linked tightly together.
-It is not a process that we have a complete understanding.
+Extinction is a complicated process in which behavioral and neurological responses are linked tightly.
+It is not a process that we have a complete understanding of.
 Scientists are still uncovering the different components at play.

 The difficulty in extinguishing an undesired behavior in their children can be frustrating for parents.
 But before jumping to the “my child is stubborn” or “I have a strong-willed child” conclusion, apply the extinction process consistently in different settings.
 Patience and practice can pay off.